Safety and the Baseball Uniform

 Baseball has been a favorite sport for young people for decades.
 As with any sport, there are a few basic things that should be worn to play the game the way it is intended to be played and to keep the athletes safe.

-Compared to higher-contact sports, major injuries don't occur all that often on the baseball field in comparison to higher-contact sports like football or hockey, but they can happen.
+Compared to higher-contact sports, major injuries don't occur all that often on the baseball field to higher-contact sports like football or hockey, but they do sometimes happen.
 Part of what a player wears can help to minimize any potential injuries.
 Growing up as a young, tall, and lanky player, I found that ankle injuries happened way too easily.
 I wasn’t exactly the most coordinated yet (my wife and kids would say that I’m still not), and I could roll my ankle on the smallest pebble sometimes.
 One of the things my parents did to help this was buying me cleats that were kind of like the high tops used in basketball so they could help support my ankles.
 It worked.

 Cleats are shoes that have hard rubber and/or little plastic protrusions sticking out of the bottom to help players get traction on the grass or dirt of a baseball field.
 Older players have the option of using metal cleats, which is what professional baseball players use.

 The metal cleats last longer but can also cause more injuries.
 Metal cleats can get caught on bases, the grass, etc., and don’t have any forgiveness in them, so your ankle or knee might get twisted uncomfortably.
 They are also more dangerous for defensive players attempting to tag a runner, especially if his slide pops a foot up; metal cleats coming into contact with your shin or knees is not an enjoyable experience—trust me.

 Since sliding on sometimes very hard and abrasive infields is required, good pants are a must for any baseball uniform.
-Technology has come a long way since my playing days in terms of what kinds of material are available for baseball pants.
+Technology has come a long way since my playing days in terms of what kinds of materials are available for baseball pants.